microsoft/hackathon-starter-kit/community-hack/README.md

 Unless the goal of the hackathon is to be purely educational, artifacts (or deliverables) are a primary goal of the event.
 This means that a few decisions need to be made by the organizing team.

 - Where/how will teams collaborate on their work?
+This is especially important when it's [Virtual or Hybrid](./ThingsToKeepInMind.md) hackathons
 - Where will teams post their completed work at the end of the event?
   - Github?
     - If GitHub, will you create the team programmatically or manually?
 There are pros/cons for both.